dobrakmato/tsdb/README.md

 of each other and can have different data-values with different timestamps.
 Each **Series** has a name and data schema associated with it.

+Schema of the **Series** dictates how are the data points encoded on the disk.

-Data points in one **Series** object is split into multiple **Blocks**.
+Data points in one **Series** are split into multiple **Blocks**.
 Each block has a size of `4096` bytes.
+These block form a *log-structured merge-tree*.
 Multiple blocks (`2048`) are stored in one file.
-The data points can be stored inside multiple files.
-Some blocks can be loaded in memory and others can be stored only on disk.
+During the application execution some blocks are loaded in memory (cached).
+All blocks are stored on disk.

-Timestamp data is delta-encoded using varints (integers with variable size).
-Encoding of actual data-points is schema dependant.

 The database also stores **Index** which is used to speed up queries on the data.
 Index object stores lowest and highest timestamp for each block.
 There is one **Index** for each